 Welcome to Brook Class 2017-18

-We are taught by Mrs C Turner.
-Our teaching assistant is Miss J McGinn.
-Brook class currently has 30 Year 2 children.
+We are taught by Mrs Turner.
+Our teaching assistant is Miss McGinn.
+This is a Key Stage one class – year 2.
+Brook Class currently has 30 children.

 Brook Class Newsletters 2017-18